 Ash Blonde Hair on 50-Year-Old Women

 Ash blonde hair on 50-year-old women is great for those who want to embrace their natural sparkles gradually.
 Cool, ashy highlights help blend grey streaks while leaving dimension to your hair.
-An angled bob haircut accentuates the icy, ash-blonde tones when combined with warmer lowlights underneath.
+An angled bob haircut accentuates the icy, ash-blonde tones when combined with warmer lowlights underneath, complementing a fair skin complexion.

 Salt and Pepper Hair for Grandmas